 For a different view of the rock, you can also stop by the Willow Creek viewpoint and day-use area.
 The Willow Creek viewpoint is free but if you wish to head down to the beach, it costs $10 for beach day use.

 Gorda is where you’ll want to stop if you need to stock up on camping items, groceries, drinks, gas, or any other supplies.
 But do note that everything here is extra expensive because it has to be brought in from afar.
-Gorda also has cottage rentals, a minimart, Whale Watchers Café, and an espresso bar.
+Gorda also has cottage rentals, a minimart, a Whale Watchers Café, and an espresso bar.

 Salmon Creek Falls

-Salmon Creek Falls is a 0.3-mile hike that leads to a hidden 120 feet waterfall in the Big Sur area.
+Salmon Creek Falls is a 0.3-mile hike that leads to a hidden 120 feet waterfall within Los Padres National Forest.
 This is a short hike but you’ll need to scramble across slippery rocks and pull yourself up a cliff with a rope to take a closer look.

 This hike is also overgrown with poison oak and the trailhead has warnings for toxic algae that can often be found in the water.
 If you plan to hike this trail with little kids or dogs, don’t let them play in the water to avoid exposure to toxic algal mats.